 Making an application to a SCITT programme

-All applications to Initial Teacher Training providers will be managed through the UCAS Teacher Training website.
-Applicants should apply through UCAS.
+All applications to Initial Teacher Training providers are managed through the UCAS Teacher Training website.

 Expert advice and support to take the next steps in your learning journey

 Children deserve great teachers and becoming the teacher you want to be is a life long journey!
 Teaching is complex and challenging and requires many skills.
 This is what makes it so rewarding!

 The next steps in your personal journey can start NOW, before formally applying on UCAS, through downloading and emailing us a SCITT potential applicant form, so we can offer personalised expert advice and support.
 With this support you can put yourself in the best possible position for all initial teacher training application and interview processes and for the start of your training.
 The further on the journey you are when you start training the more you can enjoy the experience.